skeeto/twenty-sided-tale/twenty-sided-tale.markdown

 Enoch tries again to address the guard but is attacked.
 He is clearly undead.
 Thu'fir dispatches him easily.

-The Dock wardens emerge from their homes to see the aftermath.
+The dock wardens emerge from their homes to see the aftermath.
 There is a very awkward conversation as they explain why Thu'fir was killing the town guard.
 Things are tense for a few minutes until everything is explained.